 The first Glitta Bar was on NYE 2016 at the Seven Stars in Brighton.
 And boy was it incredible!
 After NYE, more pop ups and a lot of promotion, the Glitta Bar began getting hired by schools, companies and individuals for their events and celebrations and the service became well established in the Brighton area.
 In April 2018, I realised that I couldn’t manage the Glitta Bar on my own anymore and I was lucky to hire three incredible Glitta Babes to help me out (meet the team here).

-In September 2018, I re-launched Headblush Glitta as an entirely eco-friendly business, using 100% biodegradable glitter in our products and services.
-As well as this, we use no single-use plastic in our Glitta Bar service, having switched to biodegradable baby wipes and bin bags, or any plastic at all in our Glitta Whip/Jam product, packaging and shipping material.
+In September 2018, I re-launched Headblush Glitta as an entirely eco-friendly business, using only biodegradable glitter in our products.
+As well as this, we use no single-use plastic in our Glitta Bar service, having switched to biodegradable baby wipes and bin bags, or any plastic at all in our Glitta Whip/Jam packaging and shipping material.
 Check ‘em out babe!